openmina/mina-frontend/docs/MetricsTracing.md

 ### Snark pool

 <!---
-Why (I actually asked someone about this but they said its just a way to view the internal state of the node/the Snark pool) -->
+Why (I actually asked someone about this, but they said it's just a way to view the internal state of the node/the Snark pool)
+-->

 On this tab, we can inspect the contents of the internal state of the node, specifically the node's SNARK pool.